SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Some places I find worthy of bending the rules are:

 1. Explaining the 3 motions.
+Teams are clueless about a lot of debate words.
+Giving them extra information helps alleviate how lost they feel.
+2. Keeping motion ranking even if it's a half BP.
+Motion ranking is quite useful because it gives people the illusion of agency.
+If a debate turns out difficult, they still 'chose' it themselves.